Product added to cart

 Step 2 - Visually inspect the socket on your vehicle

-If you cannot find the information using search engines, the next step should be to visually inspect the socket on your car.
+If you cannot find the information using search engines, the next step should be to inspect the socket on your car visually.
 Remove the taillight socket and take a look at the inside.
 Orient the socket so that it matches the image below.
 Standard sockets have both grounds on the left side and the high and low circuits on the right.
 CK sockets have the ground on the top and the high and low circuits below.
 Click on the image below to see it in full size.

 Step 3 - Use a test light to verify the positions of the grounds